gbmhunter/blog/content/electronics/circuit-design/sallen-key-filters/_index.md

 ## Low-Pass Sallen-Key Filter

+The schematic for a variable-gain low-pass Sallen-Key filter (a.k.a.
+VCVS filter) is shown below.

+{{% figure src="low-pass-variable-gain-sallen-key-filter-schematic.png" width="700px" caption="The schematic for a variable-gain low-pass Sallen-Key filter." %}}

-The schematic for a unity-gain low-pass Sallen-Key filter is shown below:
+The schematic for the unity-gain low-pass Sallen-Key filter is shown below.
+Note the removal of `\(R3\)` and `\(R4\)`, the output is instead directly fed into the inverting input of the op-amp, just like when using an op-amp as a buffer.

 {{% figure src="low-pass-unity-gain-sallen-key-filter-schematic.png" width="700px" caption="The schematic for a unity-gain low-pass Sallen-Key filter." %}}